tilakpoudel/BasicReact/ReactBasic/README.md

 # ReactBasic

-This repo contains the lessons learnt during training session conducted by geneses cloud academy
+This repo contains the lessons learnt during training session conducted by geneses cloud academy.